AdvH039/ProjectCompiler/README.md

      ERROR CODE : 203 ERROR TYPE : Syntactical ErrorERROR MESSAGE : Expected the usage of a Punctuation here.
 LN : 1 CH : 17
      ERROR CODE : 201 ERROR TYPE : Syntactical Error ERROR MESSAGE : Expected the usage of a Noun here.
 LN : 1 CH : 23
      ERROR CODE : 202 ERROR TYPE : Syntactical Error ERROR MESSAGE : Expected the usage of a Verb here.
 LN : 1 CH : 23
-The reason for implementing such error handling in the compiler is because the detection system of the compiler perceives the input in the following manner:
+The reason for implementing such error recovery in the compiler is because the error detection system of the compiler perceives the input in the following manner:

     Sentence 1 :[Noun] [Verb] [Adword] {Adword at invalid position -ignored } (Missing Noun) (Missing Punctuation Mark)
     Sentence 2 : (Missing Noun) (Missing Verb) [Punctuation Mark]